 Matter’s blog exchange program brings you the latest marketing insights from top industry professionals.
 This month, we exchanged blogs with Amplio Digital.
 Our guest writer, Kevin Weiss, is the VP of Growth & Strategy has been with the company since 2014.
 Kevin drives growth for Amplio and strategy for clients.
 His team manages over $250MM in annual GMV on Amazon for brand manufacturers across North America and EMEA.

-secure market share in the evolving market.
+When disruption occurs in an industry, companies must race to secure market share in the evolving market.
 Depending on the placement and strength of a company’s footholds, it will maintain market share, gain market share or go out of business.
 And if you subscribe to the “grow or die” mantra, two out of the three options are to go out of business.
 With the passage of the Farm Bill this year, stating that any cannabinoid that is derived from hemp and adheres to regulations will be legal, it’s no surprise that CBD companies have been racing to capture those market shares.

 One of the logical battlegrounds for CBD businesses is Amazon.
 With more sales than the next 12 largest eCommerce websites combined, Amazon offers tremendous upside for companies who can successfully carve out a strong differentiation on its platform.
 But unlike the Farm Bill, which clearly established legality for the manufacture and sale of hemp-derived CBD, major tech companies like Amazon, Google and Facebook have not followed suit.